 Application and Registration

 All students must complete and receive the necessary approvals on an “Internship for Credit” form.
-This form is available in the Dean’s Office, Fine Arts 207.
-To receive credit, students must submit the approved “Internship for Credit” form to the Registrar’s Office by the third week of the semester in which the internship is to be taken.
+The Internship for Credit form is available on the Registrar's webpage.
+To receive credit, students must submit the approved “Internship for Credit” form to the Dean's Office by the third week of the semester in which the internship is to be taken.

 During the Internship

 - Keep a record of attendance, including dates, number of hours worked and a brief description of duties completed.

 - Work closely with the site supervisor and initiate conversations to discuss your performance.

 - Keep in contact with the Faculty Sponsor to discuss progress or experiences.
 It is important to inform the Faculty Sponsor of any difficulties that are encountered.